Superstars (British TV programme): 1978 – Freeport, Bahamas

 In the 100-yard dash, joint favourites Greg Pruitt and Keith Fielding were both unbeaten in the 100 yards/metres, and a fabulous race was in prospect.
 Budd got off to a blistering start – according to the UK commentator Ron Pickering it was 'a flyer' – and led in the first 30 yards, but Pruitt, then Fielding accelerated, and the two had a large lead over the rest of the field.
 As they approached the finish line, Fielding pulled onto Pruitt's shoulder, then leaned as the two crossed the line together.
 Without photo-finish equipment the result had to be called from hand-timing only.
 Fielding was given a time of 9.97 seconds; Pruitt had officially run 9.96.
 Fielding believed he had won, as did the BBC commentators covering the final.
 Fielding's challenge was teetering, and in the half-mile run the searing Caribbean heat and a crazy pace he had attempted to catch up with Budd cost him physically; he collapsed of heat exhaustion and had to receive first aid and oxygen from Ron Pickering at track-side.

-Fielding eventually battled on bravely to finish fifth (and top European), but it was Bob Seagren who again gave the strongest challenge.
-His consistent performances won him a clear second place, but he was still 14 points behind Budd.
-The Canadian had joked and fooled his way through the contest, but it was all a very good act.
-He was far and away the best multi-disciplined athlete in the field, and he would prove just as unbeatable in the following two years.
+Fielding finished fifth, making him the highest-placing European competitor.
+Bob Seagren Placed second, finishing 14 points behind the winner, Budd.
+Budd, representing Canada, secured the overall victory and went on to win the event for the following two years.